-One of these tubes of mascara sells every nine seconds in Boots.
+At launch, one of these tubes of mascara sold every nine seconds at Boots.
 (Yes, you read that right!)
 Its insane popularity is down to the curved brush that grips every single lash to curl and lengthen them for noticeable volume.
 Plus, unlike some other mascaras, you can layer it up to create a really dramatic, falsies effect—if you so desire.

 Another cult product that is continually flying off the shelves of Boots is this fruity, gel-textured cleanser from Soap & Glory.
 Not only do you get a bumper bottle for the affordable price tag but it's a 3-in-1 formula that cleanses, gently exfoliates and purifies all skin types.
 It does a great job of removing makeup so it's a great timesaver too.
 Plus, you can't argue with this product's popularity.

-Scandi skincare brand Ole Henriksen recently launched to a 13,500-person waiting list at Boots.
+When Scandi skincare brand Ole Henriksen first landed on the shelves of Boots it did so to a 13,500-person waiting list.
 The cult brand has been raved about by beauty editors and insiders for years now, so it's good to see that it's been such a success on the UK high street too.
-In fact, it's been such a hit that this brightening toner has sold out three times since it launched.
+In fact, it's been such a hit that this brightening toner is something of a sell-out.

-One of the biggest skincare launches at Boots came courtesy of this No7 serum back in April last year.
+One of the biggest skincare launches at Boots came courtesy of this No7 serum.
 It had an initial waiting list of 17,000 people and a serum was sold every seven seconds during the first three weeks of it being on sale.
 Talk about a cult product.